psyklopp/AdityaBhardwaj-dev/content/posts/013-job-hunting-week-1.md

 tags: [Job Hunting]
 ---

+This is the week where I have my thesis defense.
+And then I can finally say that I completed my Master's degree!

 ## 24 June - Monday

 - I just finished writing notes for OSI Model and will share them soon in my website [Dezible](https://www.dezible.com).